 - 1 tsp. fresh grated ginger (more to taste)

 - Hot water to thin to desired consistency

 - Optional: red pepper flakes

 Mince garlic and grate ginger.
-(I use this microplane grater
+(I use this microplane grater for ginger.)

 In a mixing bowl, add all ingredients except water.

 Heat about 3/4 cup of water to just under boiling.
 (I love our tea kettle with thermometer.)

 Add water a couple tablespoons at a time, slowly whisking and working the mixture together.

 Continue adding water and whisking until sauce reaches your desired consistency.
 (I usually end up adding roughly 1/2 cup hot water.)

 Salt to taste if desired or adjust flavors as needed; more tamari for saltiness, more sweetener, garlic, ginger, or fresh lemon/lime juice.